 - changes in hormones due to pregnancy, menopause, or menstruation

-Unless you’ve already seen your doctor and determined that you have an underlying heart condition, heart palpitations generally don’t require any treatment.
+Unless you’ve already seen a doctor and determined that you have an underlying heart condition, heart palpitations generally don’t require any treatment.
 Symptoms tend to go away within a few seconds.

 Avoiding triggers of palpitations is the most important way you can prevent them.
 For example, if you’re a heavy smoker or drinker, consider quitting or cutting back your tobacco or alcohol intake.